amit20kr/Food_Recommendation-Chatbot/README.md

 # Food_Recommendation-Chatbot
 FOXO Health AI Coach
-This is a simple chatbot I built for the Confluentia Hackathon.
+This is a simple chatbot we built for the Confluentia Hackathon.
 It's a friendly guide that helps you figure out what food is good or bad for different health conditions, and it runs entirely in a Google Colab notebook.

 What's the problem this solves?
 Trying to figure out what you can and can't eat when you have a health condition like Diabetes or Hypertension is tough.
 You usually get a long, confusing list of foods, but that doesn't help when you're at the store and just want to know if a banana is a good idea.
 Getting a quick, simple answer to everyday food questions is harder than it should be.

 How this project helps
-I built the Health AI Coach to fix this.
+We built the Health AI Coach to fix this.
 It's an interactive chatbot that gives you clear, easy-to-understand food advice for your specific health needs.

 Instead of just giving you another list, the coach talks you through it.
 You tell it your health goal, ask about a food, and it explains everything step-by-step in a conversation.
 It doesn't just give you a one-word answer; it explains why a food is good or bad, which biomarker it affects, and offers recommendations.